 My husband is really into Quadcopters, and the kids love watching him fly them.
 These remote control flying devices range in size and price and, I have to admit, they are fun to watch fly, especially when they get stuck in a tree (shh, don’t tell my husband I said that).
-You can get a mini one for around $20.
+You can get a mini quadcopter for around $25.

 Cause and Effect

 Kids, particularly with autism, like to see action and reaction.
 My favorite toy in this category is the Stomp Rocket.
 There was a time when we had a closet full of them to give as gifts.
 The kids love stomping the “launch pad” and watching a foam rocket soar into the air.
 Not only is it fun for them to see how high it gets, it also helps with gross motor skills.

 The Hoberman Sphere has always been on my personal wish list.
 It’s a simple circle that contracts and expands by pushing and pulling.
 When my kids get their hands on one, they can’t seem to get enough of it.

 Other great cause-and-effect items are the Gyro Wheel (especially ones that light up) and the Toysmith Liquid Motion Bubbler, which you flip over to watch the liquid elements inside float serenely to the bottom.
 The box even says, “This is not a toy,” so it’s sure to please your non-toy kid.